Turner Contemporary is temporarily closed until further notice. Please check the venue's website for the latest details.

 Turner Contemporary was nominated for the Art Fund Prize 2012.

-Turner Contemporary has no permanent collection of its own, but thanks to its partnership with Tate there's always a supply of Turners on display – the gallery promises at least one at any time.
+Turner Contemporary has no permanent collection of its own.
 The programme of temporary exhibitions focuses on art from 1750 to the present that has a dialogue with Turner's work and legacy.